Built From the Inside

 About the Primary Author

 The day-to-day practice involves running and managing security operations in a hybrid environment spanning Microsoft 365, Azure, and Linux, owning the detection engineering pipeline, directing proactive threat hunting against the MITRE ATT&CK framework, and acting as the incident manager during high-severity events.
-The investigation work is hands-on: reading the artefacts, running the tooling, reconstructing the timelines.
+The investigation work is hands-on: reading the artifacts, running the tooling, reconstructing the timelines.
 The DFIR work is not delegated.
 The background before security was network engineering (CCNP Cisco) and that foundation runs through everything Ridgeline builds, every architecture in these courses is designed by someone who understands the packet as well as the playbook.

 Translating complex technical threats into clear business risks for executive stakeholders is daily practice.
 So is translating business context back into defensible architectures, detection strategies, and response playbooks.
 The courses on this platform, the methodologies, the investigation techniques, the design architectures, are the reference material built for that work, then shaped into courses once the patterns were clear.